lilactown/7-humble-guis/README.md

 ```

 For our purposes, the `user` ns has a `-main` function which handles all of the
 app and nREPL server initialization.
-The only thing we need to do is pass in the
+The only thing we need to replace the call to
-middlewares to it.
+CIDER's main wiht our own and pass in the middlewares to it.

-Below, we show the command after we delete the use of the `cider/nrepl` alias
+Below, we show the command after we delete the use of the `:cider/nrepl` alias
-and replace it with the `:dev` alias and then run the main function in the
+and replace it with the `:dev:cider` alias configured in our deps.edn, which
-`user` namespace, passing in the nREPL options for CIDER's middleware.
+calls our custom `-main` function wiht the CIDER middlewares

 ```
-/opt/homebrew/bin/clojure -Sdeps '{:deps {nrepl/nrepl {:mvn/version "1.0.0"} cider/cider-nrepl {:mvn/version "0.28.6"}} :aliases {:cider/nrepl {:main-opts ["-m" "nrepl.cmdline" "--middleware" "[cider.nrepl/cider-middleware]"]}}}' -M:dev -m user --middleware '[cider.nrepl/cider-middleware]'
+/opt/homebrew/bin/clojure -Sdeps '{:deps {nrepl/nrepl {:mvn/version "1.0.0"} cider/cider-nrepl {:mvn/version "0.28.6"}} :aliases {:cider/nrepl {:main-opts ["-m" "nrepl.cmdline" "--middleware" "[cider.nrepl/cider-middleware]"]}}}' -M:dev:cider
 ```

 ![Emacs with CIDER connected and using reload](./cider-reload.png)